 Emotional problems and stress can affect your studies and finding the courage to ask for help can be hard.

 Students and staff are actively encouraged and supported to let the safeguarding team know about any concerns they might have about young people on campus.
 Hartpury University and Hartpury College also has a designated child protection officer.

 The multi-faith chaplaincy team will help with spiritual and faith issues and also offer a listening ear when students need someone to talk to.
-They also offer space for quiet reflection or prayer and can also information about faith communities in the local area.
+They also offer space for quiet reflection or prayer and can also offer information about faith communities in the local area.

 If students need medical advice, they can book an appointment with the nurse through Student Services.